 Do not use the living room hi-fi speakers in the studio.
 Regular speakers are designed to provide the best sound, studio monitors are designed to provide the most accurate sound.

 Go for a USB / MIDI keyboard of any kind and size.
 The MIDI keyboard is comparable to a remote control that “accidentally” is shaped like a musical instrument.
-It does not have sounds itself but plays the sound in the computer.
+It does not have sounds itself but plays the sound built in the computer.

 There will always be some technical challenges when dealing with MIDI and electronic devices.
 Getting a home recording studio to work optimally requires time and a lot of experience, and as you become more picky about the sound quality, you may want to replace some of the devices for more expensive ones.